Reconstructing the velocity field beyond the local universe: Results

 \subsection{The residual power spectrum}

 A useful statistic with which to evaluate the reconstruction is the power spectrum itself.
-In Figure~\ref{fig:pkerr_vrec} we have plotted the power spectrum as measured from the observed velocity field {\vtrue} shown in green, the true velocity field shown in red, the {\dphi} field shown in blue, and finally the residual power $\epsilon_{P_k} ~=~P_k$({\dphi - {\vrec}) after the first $n=1$ iteration of the code (dashed black line) and the final $n=20,000$ iteration.
+On the right hand panel of Figure~\ref{fig:rho} we have plotted the power spectrum as measured from the observed velocity field {\vtrue} shown in green, the true velocity field shown in red, the {\dphi}$^{\rm gal}$ field shown in blue, and finally the residual power $\epsilon_{P_k} ~=~P_k$({\dphi$^{\rm gal}$ - {\vrec}) after the first iteration of the code (dashed black line) and the final iteration.

-The difference between the {\pkobs} and {\pktrue} is self evident, with the observed power being flat across most scales due to the dominant measurement noise. {\pktrue} and {\pkdphi} are rather similar, showing low power on large scales.
+The difference between {\pkobs} and {\pktrue} is substantial, with the observed power being flat across most scales due to the dominant measur ement noise.
+The power spectrum of the true velocity field, {\pktrue} and that of the \dphi\ field {\pkdphi} are rather similar, showing large power on large scales.
 The residual power {\epk} reveals important information on how the reconstruction evolves; if we look at {\epk} after the first iteration of the reconstruction then we can see that already the shape of its power spectrum is similar to that of {\pktrue} and {\pkdphi} but with a comparative excess on all scales.
-By the final iteration of the code $n=20,000$, {\epk} (black solid line) now has similar power to {\pkdphi} on small scales $k\lesssim 0.05$, but less on scales larger than this.
-At $k\gtrsim 0.05$ we observe a similar trend when compared to {\pktrue}.
+By the final iteration of the code $n=20,000$, {\epk} (black solid line) now has similar power to {\pkdphi} on small scales $k\gtrsim 0.06$, but less on scales larger than this.
+At $k\lesssim 0.05$ we observe a similar trend when compared to {\pktrue}.
 This is a promising result as it shows that the residual power is smaller than the true fluctuations on these scales.